 General Studies LL.M. students are free to choose courses from both the first-year and upper-level curricula, provided course prerequisites have been met.

-- Six credits from courses on the content outline of the New York State Bar Exam
+- Minimum of six credits from courses on the content outline of the New York State Bar Exam

-- Graduates of foreign law schools must take Introduction to U.S. Law and two semesters of the advanced workshop in legal research and writing
+- Graduates of foreign law schools must take Introduction to U.S. Law and two semesters of Advanced Workshop in Legal Research and Writing

-Students in the General Studies LL.M. program may, but are not required to, select a concentration in one of the following areas:
+Students in the General Studies LL.M. program may, but are not required to, select a concentration in one of the following areas below.
+All concentrations require a minimum of 10 credits.

 - Alternative Dispute Resolution